 Graduation - Throughout May

-Over $5 billion was spent on high school and college grads in 2018.
+Spending on high school and college graduates is expected to reach $5.5 billion this year.
 “Graduation is a huge milestone for students and parents alike, and retailers are ready to help make it even more memorable,” NRF President and CEO Matthew Shay said.

-While the biggest spending on grads comes from those ages 45-53, younger shoppers (ages 18-24) also plan to shop for graduates.
-While cash may be one of the most popular gifts for this holiday, many consumers will opt for gift cards (32%), apparel (14%), and electronics (10%).
+The biggest spending on grads comes from those ages 35-54, but younger shoppers (ages 18-24) also plan to shop for graduates.
+While cash may be one of the most popular gifts for this holiday, many consumers will opt for gift cards (33%), apparel (15%), and electronics (10%) this year.

 It can be hard for shoppers to pick out the perfect present for the special grad in their life, so encourage them to let the grads decide themselves with a gift card to their favorite brand.
 As gift cards already make up a big percentage of money spent on grads, a text sent to your subscribers can serve as a good reminder that they can purchase one from you.